 For Chelsea Flower Show 2021, landscape design architects Balston Agius put together the ‘Universal Windowbox’ garden, which featured a variety of autumnal blooms in fiery colors.
 Among those you can see here are rudbeckias in ‘Little Golstar’ and ‘Cappuccino’, as well as bright red ‘Bishop of Llandaff’ dahlias, and pink-edged ‘Suniq Orange’ dahlias.

 ‘For pollinators, consider a variety of flower shapes as well as colors that are particularly attractive,’ says Marie-Louise Agius, Director of Balston Agius.
 ‘Think also about plants that have long or continuous flowering periods.
 Some, such as Dahlias will also benefit from regular dead-heading which encourages the new buds to take over from the fading ones.’

 ‘Dahlia ‘Bishop of Llandaff’ is one of the most elegant and vibrant red colors of peony dahlias ideal for autumn display in pots,’ adds Dabrwoska.

 2. Add pumpkins and gourds to your display

 Gleefully bulbous and vibrantly colored, fewer natural forms so clearly signal the arrival of fall as the pumpkin.
-They aren’t just for Halloween either – as well a picking out miniature gourds to pin to your fall wreath ideas, consider using them to add a seasonal touch to your planters.
+They aren’t just for Halloween either – as well a picking out miniature gourds to pin to your fall wreath ideas, consider using them to add a seasonal touch to your outdoor planters.